e-gov/cvi/libs/ui/src/lib/labeled-item/labeled-item.component.md

 ## Where to use

 To display an item with label.
+Like cvi-ng-form-item, but for non form content.